MoonOfKiwi/frontend-project-44/README.md

 ### Game "*Brain-calc*"

 **Description:**
-The user is shown a random mathematical expression, which needs to be calculated and written down the correct answer.
+A random mathematical expression is shown to the user.
+The user should calculate and enter the result.

 **Run:**
 ```bash